A-Lokanush/WebDev-Task-3/README.md

  - MySQL ( Databse )
  - JWT Authentication ( bcryptjs for hashing )
  - Basic Bash ( For local setup )
- - Deployment of backend on Heroku and frontend on Netlify

 <p align="center">